 - Manage the planning and implementation of special events for donor recognition and fundraising; design and implement stewardship activities.
 This will include an annual Gala Dinner

 - Maintain prospect management information through use of FIDF’s prospect management database.

-- At least 10 years of demonstrated success in philanthropic fundraising including direct solicitation of and securing of individual major gifts; knowledge of the real estate community required;
+- At least 10 years of demonstrated success in philanthropic fundraising including direct solicitation of and securing of individual major gifts; knowledge of the real estate community, a plus.

 - Knowledge of New York City’s Jewish community culture, traditions, Jewish communal services required;

 - Demonstrated experience in designing and implementing a fundraising plan.
 Ability to articulate organizational goals related to building an effective philanthropy strategy for FIDF’s New York Chapter;

 - Possess a decisive and inclusive decision style with the ability to manage small details while focusing on the big picture.
 An organized manager, comfortable recommending strategic direction and implementing that direction on his/her own;